 Recurrent urinary tract infections (UTIs) can significantly impact your quality of life.
 This article aims to provide insights into the nature of recurrent UTIs in women, including the symptoms, causes, risk factors, diagnosis, and treatment options.

 A recurrent urinary tract infection is an infection of the urinary tract that either does not respond to treatment or repeatedly occurs.
 It can affect any part of the urinary system, including the kidneys, ureters, bladder, and urethra.
-After a single UTI, 30% to 44% of women will have a second UTI; 50% will have a third episode if they have had 2 UTIs in 6 months.
+After a single UTI, 30% to 44% of women will experience a second UTI, and 50% will have a third episode if they have had 2 UTIs within 6 months.

 What Are the Symptoms of Recurrent UTIs?